Thursday, 14 January 2010

 a lack of crowd filtering outside the Hillsborough ground meant that crowd levels became dangerously high;

-a crush was developing and lives were endangered
+a crush was developing and lives were endangered;

-as given to open the gate at the Leppings Lane end to allow people in en masse, thus easing the pressure;
+the order was given to open the gate at the Leppings Lane end to allow people in en masse, thus easing the pressure;

-, meaning that this human tide swept directly down it, into an area that was already full;
+the tunnel leading into the central pen was not closed off, meaning that this human tide swept directly down it, into an area that was already full;

-the terraces and the pitch prevented any release of pressure onto the pitch;
+the fences between the terraces and the pitch prevented any release of pressure onto the pitch;

 So, I suppose my question is not ‘how’ but ‘why’: why did so many people die when it was so preventable?
 Why did individuals, paid and positioned for the sole purpose of safeguarding the wellbeing of ordinary people on a day out, fail so spectacularly to make the right decisions – initiate crowd filtering outside the ground, delay kick off, close the Leppings Lane tunnel, take immediate action when the message came through from fans all over the ground – “people are DYING in there”, allow the forty empty ambulances outside the ground onto the pitch to give life saving treatment?

-services at Hillsborough that day.
+It seems that Chief Superintendent David Duckenfield, the officer in charge, lacked experience and didn't show the leadership required but he wasn’t the only official there – there were many, many small failures amongst the emergency services at Hillsborough that day.
 My fear is that at the heart of the issue was a dreadful and frighteningly casual attitude towards football fans: get them in, let’s get this over with and then we can all go home.
 But 96 people never went home again.

 The youngest victim, Jon-Paul Gilhooley, current Liverpool captain Steven Gerrard’s cousin, was 10 years old – these people were not hardened thugs, bent on causing mayhem.
 They were families, friends, young and old, off to watch their beloved Reds compete on FA Cup semi final day; and having the temerity to assume that they were safe in the hands of those policing the event.